Fryingpannn/Fryingpannn/README.md

 🔭 I'm currently working on a C++ game project based off the strategy game Risk.

-🌱 I'm currently aiming to improve my web development skills by learning frameworks such as ReactJS/Angular, and building RESTful APIs with Java or C#.
+🌱 I'm currently aiming to improve my web development skills by learning frameworks such as ReactJS/Angular, and building RESTful APIs with Java and C#.

 📫 Reach me by email or LinkedIn! www.linkedin.com/in/matthewdukepan/ | matthewdukepan@gmail.com